 When to visit for the best fall colors

-The window for peak fall color on the North Shore in MN varies anywhere from mid-September to early-October.
+The window for peak fall color on the North Shore in MN varies anywhere from mid-September to early October.
 However, the fall colors continue to be stunning in different types of forests at times outside this window.
 There are three main scenic drives in the area for viewing fall leaf color and they all change colors at different times.
 Rainfall and temperatures affect both when the colors change and how long they last, so it’s a surprise each year.
-The 2021 North Shore fall leaf colors may be impacted by the drought so check the color map and timing here.
+For the most current North Shore fall leaf color map and timing check here.
 If you change the ‘region’ to Northeast you will see many of the areas covered with these North Shore hikes.
 This page also provides frequent updates during the fall leaf viewing season.

 Where to Stay on the North Shore